NawrasBukhari/laravel-lms-cms/readme.md

 ### **Security Vulnerabilities**

-If you have discovered a security vulnerability within AUPETLMS, please use pull request.
+If you have discovered a security vulnerability within AUPET LMS, please use pull request.
 All security vulnerabilities will be promptly addressed.

 ### **V2 Changelogs**
 - [+] Dynamic view